-Figure 2: Positional statistics of rainfall depth (a) and rainfall intensity (b) in genetic types.
+Figure 2.
+Positional statistics of rainfall depth (a) and rainfall intensity (b) in genetic types.

-The second type (frontal rainfall) forms a group of precipitation in Kielce, in which the duration is very variable and ranges from 2.5 h to 10.5 h.
-These are the most frequent precipitation events in Kielce (average 16 events per year).
-These precipitation events are associated with the movement of weather fronts, while the fast cold front together with dynamic processes in its zone leads to a high intensity of precipitation lasting 2.5-5.5 h (max.
-53.8 L·s-1·ha-1).
-On the other hand, the 3 processes in the zone affected by the warm front usually generate higher precipitation levels, but due to their duration (5.5-10.5 h), two-fold lower precipitation intensity (max. up to 10.8 L·s-1·ha-1).
-The transformation of the air masses over the western part of the continent, the lower speeds of the air advection and the weakening of the dynamics of processes in the front zone cause precipitation in Kielce to differ in intensity and duration in relation to precipitation defined by Sumner (1988) as cyclonic.
+These precipitation events are associated with the movement of weather fronts, while the fast cold front together with dynamic processes in its zone leads to a high intensity of precipitation lasting 2.5-5.5 h (maximum of $53.8\,L\,s^{-1}\,ha^{-1}$ ).
+On the other hand, the three processes in the zone affected by the warm front usually generate higher precipitation levels but, due to their duration ( $5.5-10.5\,h$ ), also a twofold lower precipitation intensity (maximum up to $10.8\,L\,s^{-1}\,ha^{-1}$ ).
+The transformation of the air masses over the western part of the continent, the lower speeds of the air advection, and the weakening of the dynamics of processes in the front zone cause precipitation in Kielce to differ in intensity and duration in relation to precipitation defined by Sumner (1988) as cyclonic.

 On the other hand, the precipitation associated with convergence zone occurs in Kielce on average 2.3 times a year.
-These events are the result of the passage of deep low pressure centres or a series of low pressures with two clearly marked frontal areas.
-The high dynamics and magnitude of processes operating within them cause a long-term continuous precipitation (> 10.5 h) that is recorded near the ground surface, with a clearly increasing sum (Figure 2a) and variability (weakening of intensity after passing a warm front, increase of intensity on a cold front), although with a low mean intensity (Figure 2b).
+These events are the result of the passage of deep low-pressure centers or a series of low-pressure centers with two clearly marked frontal areas.
+The high dynamics and magnitude of processes operating within them cause long-term continuous precipitation (> 10.5 h) that is recorded near the ground surface, with a clearly increasing sum (Fig. 2a) and variability (weakening of intensity after passing a warm front and an increase in intensity on a cold front), although with a low mean intensity (Fig. 2b).